Resource type: Report

 - Local community members should be involved in the monitoring and evaluation of community projects in their local area.

-- Funding and monitoring bodies should work with project teams when devising evaluation processes, to ensure that the processes accurately assess impact.
+- Funding and monitoring bodies should work with project teams when devising evaluation processes.
+This would ensure that the processes accurately assess impact.

 - Public monitoring and evaluation methods should be published and subject to a regular review cycle.